plabradorjr/plabradorjr.github.io/_posts/2019-12-08-cli_project_-_crypto_prices.markdown

 ---

-Although this is a very small app, with very little commands, I finally felt like I was actually programming.

-## What does the CLI do?
+## What does this CLI do?

 * It scrapes coinmarketcap.com.
 * It creates an instance for each 100 coins listed from the homepage of coinmarketcap.com
+* It'll cryptocurrency prices, ranks, volumes, and such in a fancy looking colorized table.
-* When you run the CLI, it will ask leading questions so you can interact with app.
+* As you run the CLI, it will ask leading questions so you can interact with app.

-## It's better explained on this video:
+## Here's an explainer video:
 <br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/jGt6ev5CRK8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>